zorglob21/token-contracts/README.md

 # token-contracts
-piece of code i use and reuse when coding contracts
+pieces of code i use and reuse when coding contracts